Rethink breast cancer's care guidelines for young women with breast cancer

 You should have a full family history taken as soon as possible as it relates to inherited cancer risk.
 If appropriate, you should be offered a referral to a genetic specialist for testing and counselling.

-You should be told about the risk of menstrual irregularity or early menopause as a result of some treatments.
-You should also be given advice on how to cope physically and emotionally with these and other possible effects of treatment, which can impact body image and sexual health, or result in brain fog.
+You should be told about the risk of menstrual irregularity or early menopause as a result of some treatments, as well as potential impact on bone, sexual and mental health, body weight and image.
+Where appropriate, you should be given support and resources on coping with these side effects of treatment.

 If you have kids, you should be informed about community-based resources to help you with childcare during your treatment and recovery, as well as domestic services and support resources to help other family members cope.

-You should have the opportunity to discuss some of the complex life decisions you may be facing in a supportive environment with a skilled counsellor, especially if you are having difficulty coping with making major life decisions sooner than you expected.
+You should have the opportunity to discuss some of the complex life decisions you may be facing in a supportive environment with a skilled counsellor or therapist, especially if you are having difficulty coping with making major life decisions sooner than you expected.

 You should be fully informed about breast reconstruction options, including the option to opt out altogether.
-You should also be told about the possible risks, as well as the reality of the look and feel of reconstructed breasts.
+You should also be told about the possible risks and the reality of the look and feel of reconstructed breasts.

-You should be given, if needed, the opportunity to be put in touch with community agencies to discuss the financial implications associated with breast cancer, including employment rights, benefit plans, coping with a loss of income, and the effects on mortgage and insurance.
+You should be asked if you need a referral to discuss the financial impact of your diagnosis.
+Topics might include employment rights, benefit plans, coping with a loss of income, and the effects on mortgage and insurance.

 You should have the opportunity to be connected with other young women who have been diagnosed with breast cancer.
 You also should be told about long-term sources of post-treatment peer support.